rlee32/fast-k-opt/k-opt/paper/readme.txt

 For a strict lower bound on new length, we can subtract maximum lengths of segments to be considered from the round-trip, straight-line path between the 2 farthest segments.
 This lower bound estimate will be less than or equal to the sum of all new segment lengths.
+An important note for segments that do not descend into the quadtree due to being on box boundaries:
+Another search bounding box (within the already-reduced search range) must be utilized so that these segments do not lead to excessive computations, especially at higher k.

 Search radius: maximum old length

 The maximum old length is simply the sum of the k-longest segments of the segments remaining to be considered.